xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/2-how-to-make-our-ideas-clear.md

 but that discussion must never be able to bring to light points of obscurity connected with them.

-- **Xie**:
+- **Xie:**
-  Peirce understand Descartes by reconstructing Descartes' thread of thoughts.
+  Peirce analyses Descartes by reconstructing Descartes' thread of thoughts, the use of "what he probably meant" is an example of this reconstruction.

 Such was the distinction of Descartes, and one sees that it was precisely on the level of his philosophy.